Lizhi-sjtu/DRL-code-pytorch/1.REINFORCE/README.md

 ## How to see the training results?
 You can use the tensorboard to visualize the training curves, which are saved in the file 'runs'.<br />
-The rewards data are stored as numpy in the file 'data_train'.<br />
+The rewards data are saved as numpy in the file 'data_train'.<br />
 The training curves are shown below,  which are smoothed by averaging over a window of 10 steps.<br />
 The solid line and the shadow respectively represent the average and standard deviation over three different random seeds. (seed=0, 10, 100)<br />